Header-Banner-Manuka.jpg

 Jarrah Honey is also a mono-floral honey derived from the Australian Jarrah tree (Eucalyptus marginata).
 The bioactivity levels in Jarrah honey occur through the enzyme known as glucose oxidase, which produces low concentrations of hydrogen peroxide (the source of antibacterial activity).

 Hydrogen peroxide is bacteriostatic, meaning that it can inhibit the reproduction of bacteria.
-However, certain types of aerobic bacteria can produce an enzyme to break down the Hydrogen peroxide, reducing its effectiveness.
+However, certain aerobic bacteria can produce an enzyme to break down the Hydrogen peroxide, reducing its effectiveness.
 So, the medicinal and economic value of Jarrah honey is often lower in comparison with Manuka honey.

 What does TA on Jarrah honey packaging mean?